dikako/dikako/README.md

 ## I'm Test Engineer
 #### Here is About me:

-- ⚡ I’m currently working on Bukalapak as Test Engineer
+- ⚡ I’m currently working on [Bukalapak][bukalapak] as Test Engineer
 ```ruby
 - Squad Investment
 ```